danburzo/toolbox/journal.md

 __Reference.__ [An explanation](https://github.com/stereobooster/package.json) of all the different fields in `package.json` /  [Inclusive design principles](https://inclusivedesignprinciples.org/) / [Tips for writing better](https://medium.com/@jesseddy/tips-for-designers-to-become-better-copywriters-from-the-experts-part-1-cbd3720cbd88).

 __Parting thought.__ Programming wisdom around "premature" optimization — identifying it as the root of all evil, even — is one of the maddeningly pervasive sound bites that tends to shore up on my timeline from time to time.
 Left unexamined, it's misunderstood as a carte blanche for writing inefficient code.
-Emil Persson has recently [written an article](http://www.humus.name/index.php?page=News&ID=383) in response to the latest offender.
+Emil Persson [writes a response](http://www.humus.name/index.php?page=News&ID=383) to the latest offender.

+__Soundtrack:__ Ian William Craig — A Turn of Breath.

 #### Saturday, June 30, 2018